irtf-chair/code-of-coduct/draft-perkins-irtf-code-of-conduct.md

 native language of many IRTF participants.
 All participants, particularly those with English as a first language, should attempt to accommodate the needs of others by communicating clearly.
-Participants are reminded that reading, writing, and conversing in a language where one is not a native speaker may be difficult, and to treat those doing so with grace if they do so imperfectly.
+Reading, writing, and conversing in a language where one is not a native speaker may be difficult, and IRTP participants should treat those doing so with grace and understanding.

 Participants should aim to speak slowly and clearly in presentations and discussions, and should strive to make presentations and other materials